suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 By creating a pass at HTML and CSS for each of these pages we are achieving several important steps:

 1. Validating our design so far.
-Did our wireframe transfer to a visual design?
+Did our wireframe transfer to visual design?
 Do we see all the places we need data and is it accounted for in our ERD?
 2. We can review a more realistic user interface with our stakeholders and users.
 3. If we add some simple navigation we can deploy this application and ask users